apollographql/apollo-ios/docs/source/swift-scripting.md

 - Download a schema
 - Generate Swift code for your model object based on your schema + operations

-## Setting up a Swift Package Manager Executable
+## Setting up a Swift Package Manager executable

 To begin, you need to set up a Swift Package Manager executable.